TomJamesBW/PodcastPlanner/README.md

 3. Add hosts, guests, or producers with their custom colors
 4. Create segments with descriptions, key points, and time estimates
 5. Switch to the **Planner** tab to review and organize your episode
+6. (Optional) Configure RSS.com integration in **Settings** to upload episodes
-6. Export your completed plan using the export buttons
+7. Export your completed plan using the export buttons

 ### Managing Episode Details
 - Enter episode title, number, and season in the Planner Details tab